Recently, I acquired a 2014 Honda VFR800F. I saw it in red, thought “Buy me! buy me!” and suddenly I was handing over

 The VTEC valve actuation system works by only allowing two valves out of four valves in each cylinder to be opened by the camshafts.
 A controller opens up the other two valves at higher RPM.
 What the controller actually does is engage send power to a solenoid which actuates an oil spool valve (a sliding pin).
 The valve then sends oil pressure to the lifter actuators, and positions their spring-loaded engagement pins above the valve stems to initiate actuation of the remaining two valves.

 The goal of VTEC is to have the torque-forward benefits of a two-valve engine at low RPM, and high power at higher RPM.

 Unfortunately, VTEC was an unwelcome addition for many VFR lovers.
 The early models (before 2007) had what many people called “abrupt” VTEC valve actuation, which could be alarming when coming out of a corner — a bit like a turbocharger coming on after turbo lag.
 I’m pretty sure that you could call this “character” if you wanted, and with the passage of time, it is becoming a historic curiosity, like the turbocharged CX500 Turbo.
-Never a great idea, but super cool to have in the garage these days.
+Not necessarily a great idea, but super cool to have in the garage these days.

 Another significant change for the 6th gen was the move to chain-driven cams.
 The goal of this move was to reduce weight and noise, but many VFR owners actually loved the whine of gear-driven cams, and didn’t want another thing to maintain periodically (though very infrequently).